 - Reishi mushrooms: support melatonin production and calm the nervous system

-Adenosine is the chemical that makes us feel tired.
+Adenosine is a chemical that makes us feel tired.
 The drowsy feeling helps us fall asleep quickly.
-Adenosine naturally occurs in foods like nuts, seeds, and spirulina.
+Adenosine naturally occurs in foods such as nuts, seeds, and spirulina.
 It may also be found in cordyceps mushrooms.

 Creating a nut brew tea with almonds and walnuts is a delicious and natural way to boost melatonin production.
 Plus, both nuts are incredibly high in magnesium, a mineral known to promote sleep and feelings of calmness.